suggap

 Cheaper by the Dozen

-Cheaper by the Dozen is a 2003 American family comedy film directed by Shawn Levy.
+Cheaper by the Dozen is a 2003 American comedy film directed by Shawn Levy.
 It is a remake of the 1950 film of the same name.
 Both films were inspired by the semi-autobiographical book Cheaper by the Dozen by Frank Bunker Gilbreth Jr. and his sister Ernestine Gilbreth Carey.
-It stars Steve Martin, Bonnie Hunt, Hilary Duff, Tom Welling, and Piper Perabo with supporting roles by Kevin G. Schmidt, Alyson Stoner, Jacob Smith, Forrest Landis, Liliana Mumy, Morgan York, Blake Woodruff, Brent and Shane Kinsman, Paula Marshall, and Alan Ruck.
-Outside of a couple passing mentions of the Gilbreth name, the film has little connection with the original source material.
+It stars Steve Martin, Bonnie Hunt, Hilary Duff, Tom Welling, and Piper Perabo, alongside Kevin G. Schmidt, Alyson Stoner, Jacob Smith, Forrest Landis, Liliana Mumy, Morgan York, Blake Woodruff, Brent and Shane Kinsman, Paula Marshall, and Alan Ruck in supporting roles.
+Outside of a passing mention of the Gilbreth name, the film has little connection with the original source material.

 Plot

-Tom Baker is a college football coach in Midland, Indiana, where he raised twelve children, and his wife, Kate, has written her story in a book and hopes to send it to her friend to publish the book.
-One day, Tom unexpectedly receives an offer from his old friend and football teammate Shake McGuire to coach at his alma mater in his hometown of Evanston, Illinois.
+Tom Baker is a football coach at a small rural college in Midland, Illinois, where he raised twelve children.
+His wife, Kate, has written her story in a book and hopes to send it to her best friend, Diane Phillips for publication.
+Tom receives a job offer from his old friend and football teammate, Shake McGuire, to coach at his alma mater in his hometown of Evanston, Illinois.
 Tom accepts the offer, and demands all the children vote on moving.
-Despite losing the vote, Tom has the entire family return to Evanston for a better home and space.
-The atmosphere at the Bakers' new house is tense and the situation at school is even worse.
+Despite losing the vote, Tom has the entire family move to Evanston for a better home and space.
+The atmosphere at the Bakers' new house is tense and the situation at school is even worse for the younger children.